taichi-dev/taichi-nerfs/deployment/InstantNGP/README.md

 With Taichi AOT, you can deploy Taichi kernels to various platforms: iOS, Android, Windows, MacOS, Linux, ...

 > Taichi AOT is not able to deploy pytorch code.
-> This Demo pre-trained a NGP model purely written in Taichi: [TODO: training part]
+> This Demo pre-trained a NGP model purely written in Taichi with `scripts/train_nsvf_deploy.sh`
 > Please switch to this pipeline if you'd like to re-train a deployable model on your own.

 <p align="center">